richpersaud/test1/about.md

 + **_Integrator?_** &nbsp; Developing an operating system requires <a href="http://www.linuxfoundation.org/sites/main/files/publications/estimatinglinux.html">expensive skills</a> to keep pace with both hardware innovation cycles and vertical market requirements.
 As a royalty-free interoperability toolkit, OpenXT can maximize compatibility between hardware and specialty workloads, improving time-to-market and functionality of custom appliances.
 <br>
 <br>
 + **_Enterprise IT?_** &nbsp; OS upgrades can be decoupled from hardware upgrades.
 Transitions can be timed for business benefits from new hardware and software, without disrupting legacy workflows.
-OpenXT virtualization can increase choice in concurrent workloads, reduce infrastructure costs, and isolate operational risks of new applications and network services.
+OpenXT can increase choice in concurrent workloads, reduce infrastructure costs, and isolate operational risks of new applications and network services.
 <br>
 <br>
 + **_Buyer?_** &nbsp; OpenXT appliances can integrate off-the-shelf (COTS) software with the usability and compliance of a tailored solution, including hardware-assisted isolation and policy management of workloads.
 This increases business flexibility, as interoperable OpenXT investments can be resilient to changes in supply chains, security threat models and  leadership priorities.